arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 {#
 TODOs:
-- A cardinal with the spirit of an immortal human who was invited to Valinor. (wiki image embed?)
+- A cardinal with the spirit of an immortal human who was invited to Aeterna. (wiki image embed?)
 - The Cardinal talks about the simulations and spirits being placed in stasis ... for later ... analysis ... but doesn’t say too much more about it ... he was picked out early ... all of this is revealed/done in dialog.
 - An annoying regular parrot who repeats himself.
 In his small brain, he’s annoyed and mildly jealous at the cardinal’s frequent incessant chit-chat chatter, which all the hit creatures seemed to pay great heed to.
 #}